Shar Jason

 We are unable to be separate people, but we can (and have) created the illusion that this is true.

 As we come into human form, we forget who we truly are.
 Our boundless, eternal selves - now squashed into a finite vessel.
 Feeling confused, separate and small, we go through the motions of the character - we have no reason to do otherwise.
-We find happiness where we can, we endure the mundane, and we suffer, sometimes a lot.
-We wait with great hope that something will change, yet the satisfaction always feels just beyond our reach.
+We find happiness where we can, endure the mundane, and we suffer, sometimes a lot.
+We wait with great hope that something will change, yet the satisfaction and fulfilment feels just beyond our reach.

 Most of the characters of humanity stay lost in this trance - in the illusion of separation.
 Perhaps intuiting there is something more, but never uncovering the Truth.